nblockbuster/D2TextureRipper/README.md

 The tool is used via the command line:
 D2TextureRipper.exe -p "D:/Backups/BL-Dec7/packages" -o "D:/Images/0311" -i 0311

-Required (and only) command line arguments are: -p, -o and -i.
+Required command line arguments are: -p, -o and -i (or -f).
 - -p \[packages path]: Packages path for Destiny 2 Beyond Light.
 An example would be: D:/Backups/BL-Dec7/packages"
 - -o \[output path]: Path where you want the images to go.
 - -i \[package id]: Package id that you want the images from.
-For the package "w64_investment_globals_0342_9", the package id would be 0342
+For the package "w64_investment_globals_0342_9", the package id would be 0342.
 - -v \[version]: The version you want to extract from.
-Currently only valid flag is "prebl", without the flag it defaults to post-bl
+Currently only valid flag is "prebl", without the flag it defaults to post-bl.
+- -f : Extract images from every package in the packages path you specify.